 A: Property found on The Library premises should be handed in at the Service Desk on the Ground Floor.
-These are then passed to the Patrol Officers at the end of the day and then retained at the Estate Management Helpdesk for six months, after which period if the item is still unclaimed it is disposed of.
+These are then passed to the Patrol Officers at the of the week and then retained at the Estate Management Helpdesk for six months, after which period if the item is still unclaimed it is disposed of.
 The University accepts no responsibility for property lost or damaged on University premises.

 A: There are over a million printed volumes in the Albert Sloman Library.
 Our website provides access to over 65,000 online books.

 A: All students and staff are automatically registered with the Library.
 To borrow anything, you need your University student card, which is also your Library card.
 Look up the books you want on Encore (the Library search engine), find them on the shelves and then take them to the self-service machines on the Ground Floor where you can check them out.